MARKET OVERVIEW

 By Service

-Radiology reporting services enhance the provision of findings to clinicians whereas diagnostic consultation services provide expert opinions that enhance the validity of treatment plans.
-The global teleradiology market is likely to become increasingly central to healthcare in the modern age.
-As artificial intelligence and machine learning continue to evolve, the anticipation is that image analysis will be quicker and even more precise.
-This, in turn, will be capable of assisting radiologists to handle greater volumes of work, along with identifying abnormalities that may have otherwise gone unnoticed.
-Cloud-based options will be used more widely for image storage and archiving with the simple accessibility and sharing among healthcare providers.
+Radiology reporting services enhance delivery of findings to clinicians while diagnostic consultation services provide expert opinions that enhance the credibility of treatment plans.
+The global teleradiology market will likely become even more central to contemporary healthcare.
+With the continued advancement in artificial intelligence and machine learning, image analysis is predicted to be faster and even more precise.
+This will, in turn, be capable of assisting radiologists in handling greater amounts of work, as well as identifying abnormalities that could otherwise have gone undetected.
+Cloud-based technologies will be used to a much greater degree for storing and archiving images with the ease of access and sharing among the healthcare providers.

 By Application